One Fine Day (1996 film)

 One Fine Day is a 1996 American romantic comedy-drama film directed by Michael Hoffman, starring Michelle Pfeiffer and George Clooney.
 Alex D. Linz and Mae Whitman play their children.
 The title comes from the 1963 song "One Fine Day" by Carole King, which is heard in the film.

 Pfeiffer served as an executive producer for the film, which was produced in association with her company Via Rosa Productions.

+One Fine Day was released by 20th Century Fox on December 20, 1996.
+The film received mixed reviews from critics and grossed $97.5 million at the box office.
 The film was nominated for an Academy Award for Best Original Song ("For the First Time").

 Plot

 Melanie Parker is an architect whose day gets off to a bad start when she is late to drop off her son Sammy at school, due to the forgetfulness of fellow divorced father Jack Taylor, a New York Daily News reporter whose daughter, Maggie, is thrust into his care that morning by his former wife who leaves to go on her honeymoon with her new husband.
 The children arrive just a moment too late to go on a school field trip, a Circle Line boat cruise.
 Their parents realize that, on top of hectically busy schedules, they must work together that day to supervise the children.
 In the confusion of sharing a taxi, they accidentally switch cell phones, causing each of them, all morning, to receive calls intended for the other one, which they then have to relay to the other person.

 Melanie must make an architectural design presentation to an important client.
 Jack has to find a source for a scoop on the New York mayor's mob connections.
 Sammy causes havoc at Melanie's office with his toy cars, causing her to trip and break her scale model display.
 In frustration, she takes him to a day care center (which is having a "Superhero Day"), where she coincidentally comes across Jack trying to convince Maggie to stay and behave herself.
 They create impromptu costumes for the children, using his imagination and her resourcefulness.
 She takes her model to a shop to get it quickly repaired.
 Having left for a meeting, she panics when she receives a phone call from Sammy about another child having a psychedelic drug.
 She phones Jack in desperation and asks him to pick up the children.
 He agrees, on the condition that she take over their care at 3:15 while he chases down a potential news source.